White Chocolate Fudge with Pretzels

 This has a bit of a cream cheese frosting taste, but then it’s got a shot of the white chocolate and the crunch of the pretzels (they do stay crunchy, I’m pleased to say) to liven things up.

 Happy holiday baking season, y’all.
 I’m so excited to get this party started.
+In addition to this white chocolate fudge I am making some pomegranate and oreo fudge too.
+Still not needing the candy thermometer.

 - 1 (8 ounce) package cream cheese